kavinraja-developer/TIME-SERIES-ANALYSIS-AND-DECOMPOSITION/README.md

-# Ex.No: 05  IMPLEMENTATION OF TIME SERIES ANALYSIS AND DECOMPOSITION
+# IMPLEMENTATION OF TIME SERIES ANALYSIS AND DECOMPOSITION
-### Date:

 ### AIM:
 To Illustrates how to perform time series analysis and decomposition on the monthly average temperature of a city/country and for airline passengers.